 Welcome to our Distribution Future Energy Scenarios (DFES).
 This document summarises the key findings from our forecasts for how electricity generation and consumption may evolve in North Wales, Merseyside, Cheshire and North Shropshire over the next 30 years.
-This document is an update to our December 2020 publication - our forecasts haven't changed, but we've now added information to show how they compare against other industry forecasts.
+These forecasts are updates to those we first published in December 2020 and re-published in May 2021, following the